muhlba91/homelab-kubernetes-home-infrastructure/README.md

       ipv6Address: the internal IPv6 address (optional)
       roles: a list of all k0s roles (the first one is chosen!)
       labels: a map of Kubernetes node labels to apply
-  selfManagedNodes: a map of servers to self-managed Hetzner-external nodes
-    <NODE_NAME>:
-      ipv4Address: the public IPv4 address
-      ipv6Address: the public IPv6 address (optional)
-      roles: a list of all k0s roles (the first one is chosen!)
-      labels: a map of Kubernetes node labels to apply
 ```

 ### Google Cloud (GCP)